tristanlukens/dotfiles/README.md

 ### long-term todos
 - move to amethyst or create some kind of wm myself. another option is making shortcuts (skhd?) or scripts (applescript? lua?) to manage windows
 - move to LSP for autocomplete instead of coc
+- write a shell script to set up macOS with the `defaults` tool and `dockutil` and execute it when `git pull` is run in $HOME/dotfiles